 Off-Line Generation Resource reserved for Non-Spin

-The Qualified Scheduling Entity (QSE) will be sent a Resource-specific Dispatch Instruction that Non-Spin has been deployed.
+The Qualified Scheduling Entity (QSE) will be sent a Resource-specific Dispatch Instruction deployment indicating a time and date stamp, QSE, Dispatch Asset Code, and Deployed MW.

-The Dispatch Instruction must include the expected amount of capacity that will be available for SCED and the anticipated duration of the deployment.
+The Dispatch Instruction for an Off-Line Generation Resource must include the expected amount of capacity that will be available for SCED and the anticipated duration of the deployment.

-The QSE will ensure that the Non-Spin Ancillary Service Schedule telemetry for that unit has been reduced to zero within 20 minutes of the Dispatch Instruction.
+The QSE will ensure that the Non-Spin Ancillary Service Schedule telemetry for that Off-Line Generation Resource has been reduced to zero within 20 minutes of the Dispatch Instruction.

-The QSE must have the Resource On-Line with an Energy Offer Curve and the telemetered net generation must be greater than or equal to the Resource’s telemetered Low Sustained Limit (LSL) multiplied by P1 where P1 is defined in the “ERCOT and QSE Operations Business Practices During the Operating Hour” within 25 minutes of the Dispatch Instruction.
+The QSE must have the Off-Line Generation Resource On-Line with an Energy Offer Curve and the telemetered net generation must be greater than or equal to the Resource’s telemetered Low Sustained Limit (LSL) multiplied by P1 where P1 is defined in the “ERCOT and QSE Operations Business Practices During the Operating Hour” within 25 minutes of the Dispatch Instruction.

 SCED will respond to the changes in Resource Status that are received by telemetry from the QSE.